Robertsmania/irefined/README.md

 :black_circle: Hide iRating everywhere.
 :black_circle: Play notification sound when Race session is available.
+:black_circle: One click withdraw.
+:black_circle: Sort registrations by iRating (Go racing & sim loading screen).

 Why not [suggest a feature](https://github.com/jason-murray/irefined/issues/new?template=feature_request.md)?

 ## Usage & Download

-1. Close the iRacing UI.
-2. Download the [installer](https://github.com/jason-murray/irefined/releases/latest/download/iRefined-win-Setup.exe) and run it.
+1. Download the [installer](https://github.com/jason-murray/irefined/releases/latest/download/iRefined-win-Setup.exe) and run it.
-3. The installer will launch iRefined automatically when it's finished, it runs as a tray app.
+2. The installer will launch iRefined automatically when it's finished, it runs as a tray app.
 You will also have a shortcut to iRefined on the desktop and in the start menu.
-4. You can now launch the iRacing UI again, iRefined will load the extension as long as it is running in the system tray.
+3. iRefined will load the extension as long as it is running in the system tray (right click to add it to start up!).
-5. Once the UI has launched you'll find the iRefined queue & log bar at the bottom of the screen, and the settings button (rocket) in the top right.
+4. Once the UI has launched you'll find the iRefined queue & log bar at the bottom of the screen, and the settings button (rocket) in the top right.
-6. Many of the features are disabled to start with, open the settings to turn them on.
+5. Many of the features are disabled to start with, open the settings to turn them on.

 > [!TIP]
 > Make sure iRefined is running before you open the iRacing UI!
 You can add it to Windows start-up by right clicking the tray icon and choosing this option.